chaipangpang/antialiased-cnns_Caffe/README.md

 ```
 ### note
 * let pad = (kernel_size-1)/2 in ConvolutionDepthwise layer.
-* Blurpool should be after ReLU layer, even if there is batchnormal layer between convolution layer and ReLU layer.
+* BlurPool should be after ReLU layer, even if there is batchnormal layer between convolution layer and ReLU layer.

 ## Usage
 ### Prerequisites